Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 1 Computer Networks and the Internet.md

 End systems or hosts.
 Can be devided into clients and servcers.
 Network physically connecting end system to the first router on a path from the end system to any other distant end system is called the <span style="color:rgb(255, 0, 0)">access network</span>.
 ![[accessnetworks.jpg]]
 ## DSL Digital Subscriber Line and cable
 DSL from the same local telephone company that provides wired local phone access.
 WHen DSL is used, a customers telco is also its ISP.
 DSLAM (Digitial subscriber line access multiplexer.).
-The DSL modem takes digital data and transalte it to high frequency tones for transmission over telephone wirtes to the CO; the anolog signals from many such houses are translated back into digital format at the DSLAM.
+The DSL modem takes digital data and transalte it to high frequency tones for transmission over telephone wirts to the CO; the anolog signals from many such houses are translated back into digital format at the DSLAM.

 Telephone line carries:
 - A high-speed downstream channel, in the 50 kHz to 1 MHz band